Sep 27, 2024

 combustibles to start the fire,

-All I could do that first winter on Hornby was stand there and take it.
+All she could do that first winter on Hornby was stand there and take it.